 Even though William Walter was born in Kansas City, he moved to England at the age of five and attended first Westminster School and later King’s College, in Cambridge.
 After unsuccessfully applying for a research fellowship, Walter continued his career with neurophysiological research first in London hospitals and later at the Burden Neurological Institute in Bristol.
 During his career, William Walter later also worked in the United States as well as the Soviet Union.

 It is believed that William Walter was influenced by the Russian physiologist Ivan Pavlov, who is best known for his research in the field of classical conditioning.
 Walter also visited the lab of the German psychiatrist Hans Berger, best known as the inventor of the electroencephalograph in order to be able to measure electrical activity in the brain.
 Berger is also famous for discovering the alpha wave rhythm known as “Berger’s wave“.

 William Walter managed to improve Hans Berger‘s famous device and was also able to detect several brain waves including high speed alpha waves and slow delta waves.
 On the base of the EEG, Walter also developed the brain topography machine.
 At the Burden Neurological Institute in Bristol, Walter determined the surface location of the strongest alpha waves within the occipital lobe by triangulation, the process of determining the location of a point by forming triangles to it from known points.
-Through the use of delta waves, Walter located brain tumours or lesions responsible for epilepsy.
+Through the use of delta waves, Walter located brain tumors or lesions responsible for epilepsy.